Amazon Indigenous are leaving rainforest for cities, and finding urban poverty

 ATALAIA DO NORTE, Brazil — (AP) — In 1976, Binan Tuku ventured to meet a Brazilian government's expedition on the banks of the Itui River in a remote area of the western Amazon rainforest.
 After some initial suspicion, he and his father accepted machetes and soap in what was the beginning of the Matis tribe's contact with the non-Indigenous world.

-Nearly 50 years later, Tuku's own son Tumi exists far from the village of his father, seeking to carve out a living in the impoverished city of Atalaia do Norte.
-Instead of the traditional blowgun, Tumi held a pastry bag in his hands while working in a bakery, and his face bore none of the tattoos or wooden piercings characteristic of the Matis.
+Nearly 50 years later, Tuku's own son Tumi is trying to carve out a living in the impoverished city of Atalaia do Norte.
+Instead of the traditional blowgun, Tumi held a pastry bag in his hands while working in a bakery, and his face bore none of the tattoos or piercings characteristic of the Matis.

-Thousands of Indigenous like Tumi are migrating to cities like Atalaia do Norte, some in pursuit of a better education than they can get in their village and some drawn by a federal welfare benefit that can wind up ensnaring them in urban poverty.
-In scenes repeated elsewhere in the Amazon, their exodus is leaving villages to wither.
-It's also raising concern that the world's largest tropical rainforest — crucial to stemming the worst of climate change — will be left without its most effective guardians.
+Thousands of Indigenous like Tumi are migrating to cities like Atalaia do Norte, some in pursuit of a better education and some drawn by a federal welfare benefit that can ensnare them in urban poverty.
+Their exodus is leaving villages to wither and raising concern that the world's largest tropical rainforest — crucial to stemming the worst of climate change — will be left without its most effective guardians.

 That number is likely to grow, said Binin Matis, who leads the Matis Indigenous Association and takes the name of his people as his surname.
-Binin Matis said he fears profound consequences for his people, including the loss of language and involvement in illegal drugs.
+Binin Matis said he fears the loss of his people's language and their exposure to drugs.

 “In the village, there are few people; it’s the older leaders.
 The youngsters are in the city,” he said.
 “No young Matis knows how to make a blowgun, an arrow.
 When the students go to the village for vacation, they don’t want to learn from the elders.
 They want to play soccer, have fun, and do things of the white man.”

-Bushe Matis is president of Univaja, the main association for Indigenous peoples in the Javari Valley.
-He worries that shrinking population in Indigenous territories will lead to cuts in health and education programs, and even the potential revocation of Indigenous territories that might then be opened for mining and oil drilling.
+Bushe Matis, president of Univaja, the main association for Indigenous peoples in the Javari Valley, worries that the migration will lead to cuts in health and education programs and the potential revocation of Indigenous territories that might then be opened for mining and drilling.

-The Amazon came under heavy pressure under far-right President Jair Bolsonaro, who sought legislation to open the rainforest to commercial agriculture and mining.
-Though Bolsonaro didn't get the legislation, his single term saw a surge in illegal mining and deforestation hit a 15-year high.
+The Amazon came under heavy pressure under far-right President Jair Bolsonaro, who favored development.
+His single term saw a surge in illegal mining and deforestation hit a 15-year high.

 Univaja recently established its own surveillance team to guard against illegal fishermen, miners and loggers — a duty previously carried out by the villages.
 The initiative is crucial to protect isolated Indigenous who could be imperiled by something as simple as flu carried by invaders, Bushe said.

 Such tension appears to be behind last year's killings of Indigenous expert Bruno Pereira and British journalist Dom Phillips.
-Pereira, accompanied by Phillips, was in the Javari Valley assisting the creation of Univaja's surveillance system.
+Pereira was in the Javari Valley assisting the creation of Univaja's surveillance system.
 Four fishermen and a businessman are under arrest in the killings.

-Indigenous families also face hostility from non-Indigenous residents who see them as competition for limited resources.
-Most of the Atalaia do Norte municipality lies in Indigenous territory that is off-limits to non-Indigenous anglers.
-But those anglers complain that the Indigenous living in the city mainly fish in the non-Indigenous areas.
+Indigenous families also face hostility from non-Indigenous residents who see them as competition for limited resources, especially fish.

 “The Indians come here, the government doesn’t give them food, and they fish on our side,” said fisherman Antonio Alves, 46.
 “When one of us mistreats someone, it’s for our survival.”

 The Indigenous migration is being driven in part by a federal program created 20 years ago in Lula's first term.
-The Bolsa Familia program — in English, “Family Allowance” — was launched to provide cash to families if they immunize their children and keep them in school.
-Tens of thousands of Indigenous families started frequenting cities to withdraw the benefit from state bank branches, including nearly 900 in the Javari Valley.
+The Bolsa Familia program was launched to provide cash to families if they immunize their children and keep them in school.
+Tens of thousands of Indigenous families started frequenting cities to withdraw the benefit from state bank branches.

 There were dire consequences.

-Indigenous people unaccustomed to handling money can be preyed upon, paying more than they should for long boat trips or having their debit cards illegally retained by unscrupulous merchants as collateral for installment or credit purchases.
+Indigenous people unaccustomed to handling money sometimes pay more than they should for long boat trips or have their debit cards illegally retained by unscrupulous merchants as collateral for installment or credit purchases.
 In the city, they stay in precarious conditions, vulnerable to alcohol and disease.
-Often, the Bolsa Familia payout isn't enough to cover fuel to get back home.
+Often, the Bolsa Familia payout isn't enough to get them back home.

 “They conclude that it’s better to stay in the city, receiving this amount and putting it towards studying since there isn’t even a complete primary education in the village,” said Wadick, the anthropologist.
-Indigenous leaders say village schools are in shambles from poor maintenance and lack of oversight by local and state governments.
-And many Indigenous teachers have been spending long periods in the city, neglecting their work.
+Indigenous leaders say village schools are in shambles from poor maintenance and lack of oversight by governments.
+Many Indigenous teachers have been spending long periods in the city, neglecting their work.

 But the money isn't enough to cover life in the city, either.
 The minimum payment is $125 per month, plus small additions for pregnant women and for children depending on age.
 Indigenous people often compete against each other for poorly paying jobs like collecting garbage or sweeping streets.
 Many endure hunger.